Integration Overview & Prerequisites

 ServiceTitan Purchasing Module

 If the ServiceTitan Purchasing module is enabled, a preferred Primary Vendor must be identified.
-This information will be used during the final setup to create the necessary Custom Pricing Equipment Products.
+This information will be used during the final setup to create the necessary Custom Pricing Equipment Products — these are ServiceTitan pricebook items that ArcSite generates automatically to represent equipment with vendor-specific pricing.

 If enabled: The Product Mapping page will display the Primary Vendor field as a required entry.